Smoothing Methods for Automatic Differentiation Across Conditional Branches: Related Work

 In~\cite{arya2022automatic}, an unbiased SPA estimator was derived for programs involving discrete randomness and integrated with the AD process in the Julia package \texttt{StochasticAD}.
 This allows for the automatic smooth differentiation of programs that sample from discrete probability distributions with parameters depending on the program inputs.
 In contrast to our work, this approach does not consider input-dependent discrete control flow.

 A recent use of forward-mode AD is found in the ``forward gradient'', which is determined by sampling over directional derivatives~\cite{baydin2022gradients}.
-While their work does not consider differentiation across discontinuities, our methods share the use of forward-mode AD.
+While their work does not consider differentiation across discontinuities, our methods share the use of forward-mode AD for problems where the reverse mode would be the conventional choice.
 As we will see in \secref{sec:execution_time}, forward-mode AD incurs only a tolerable overhead in our benchmark problems, while allowing us to efficiently obtain intermediate partial derivatives and avoiding reverse-mode AD's linear dependence of the memory consumption on the program length.

 Finally, a sampling-based method proposed in a recent preprint~\cite{christodoulou2023differentiable} achieves differentiability by applying a static degree of smoothing at each branch and systemically visiting all control flow paths whose probability is within machine precision.
 Their approach shares with SI the challenge of scaling to problems with non-trivial numbers of branches without introducing biases, the effects of which on SI's fidelity are detailed in Section~\ref{sec:relaxing_sis_assumptions} and quantified in Section~\ref{sec:evaluation}.